-This book seeks to explore what it means to be ‘one of billions but unique’ and includes at the end a guided meditation, which can be used in class.
+I am Human: A Book of Empathy seeks to explore what it means to be ‘one of billions but unique’ and includes at the end a guided meditation, which can be used in class.
 Through illustrations and simple but precise captions, it looks at the positive aspects of being human such as curiosity and experiencing joy; but also explores the idea that being human ‘means I am not perfect.
 I make mistakes’ and then explores aspects such as overcoming fears and forgiveness.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.